silverwind/updates/README.md

-    -P, --patch [<pkg,...>]            Consider only up to semver-patch -m, --minor [<pkg,...>]            Consider only up to semver-minor -d, --allow-downgrade [<pkg,...>]  Allow version downgrades when using latest version -E, --error-on-outdated            Exit with code 2 when updates are available and code 0 when not -U, --error-on-unchanged           Exit with code 0 when updates are available and code 2 when not -r, --registry <url>               Override npm registry URL -G, --githubapi <url>              Override Github API URL -f, --file <path>                  Use given package.json file or module directory -S, --sockets <num>                Maximum number of parallel HTTP sockets opened.
-Default: 64 -j, --json                         Output a JSON object
+    -P, --patch [<pkg,...>]            Consider only up to semver-patch -m, --minor [<pkg,...>]            Consider only up to semver-minor -d, --allow-downgrade [<pkg,...>]  Allow version downgrades when using latest version -E, --error-on-outdated            Exit with code 2 when updates are available and 0 when not -U, --error-on-unchanged           Exit with code 0 when updates are available and 2 when not -r, --registry <url>               Override npm registry URL -G, --githubapi <url>              Override Github API URL -f, --file <path>                  Use given package.json file or module directory -S, --sockets <num>                Maximum number of parallel HTTP sockets opened.
+Default: 96 -j, --json                         Output a JSON object
     -c, --color                        Force-enable color output
     -n, --no-color                     Disable color output